circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 version: 2.1 # Specify version 2.1 config to get access to orbs, pipelines

 orbs:
-  aws-s3: circleci/aws-s3@1.0.12
+  aws-s3: circleci/aws-s3@x.y.z # use the AWS S3 orb in your config

 workflows: # Define a Workflow running the build job, then the deploy job
   version: 2
-  build-deploy:
+  build-deploy: # Make a workflow to build and deploy your project
     jobs:
       - build
       - deploy:
           requires:
-            - build
+            - build # Only run deploy job once the build job has completed
           filters:
             branches:
-              only: master # Only deploys when the commit is on the Master branch
+              only: master # Only deploy when the commit is on the Master branch

-jobs:
+jobs: # Define the build and deploy jobs
   build:
-    docker:
-      - image: 'circleci/<image-name>'
+    docker: # Use the Docker executor for the build job
-  ... # build job steps omitted for brevity
+      - image: <image-name-and-tag> # Specify the Docker image to use for the build job ... # build job steps omitted for brevity
   deploy:
-    docker:
-      - image: 'circleci/<image-name>'
+    docker: # Use the Docker executor for the deploy job
+      - image: <image-name-and-tag>  Specify the Docker image to use for the deploy job
   steps:
       - checkout
       - aws-s3/sync: